 Here are the default-related reasons why banks or mainstream lenders will repossess your home:

 So, which wins in this “Defaults vs Judgements” contest?
-None, both of them can seriously damage your score, if not settled right away.
-It’s either you pay your judgement debts and ask the lender to update your file that it is recorded, or you contest default and judgement entries that are incorrect or unverified so your credit score would increase abruptly.
+None.
+Both of them can seriously damage your score, if not settled right away.
+It’s either you pay your judgment debts and ask the lender to update your file that it is recorded, or you contest default and judgment entries that are incorrect or unverified so your credit score would increase abruptly.
 Contact Clean Credit if you need support.
 We are credit repair experts.
 Not only can we give specialist advice, but we can also remove defaults and judgments from your credit file.